Coat of arms of Edinburgh

-The arms of the city of Edinburgh, more properly the arms of the city council, were registered with the Lord Lyon King of Arms in 1732, having been used unofficially for several centuries previously.
+The coat of arms of Edinburgh was registered with the Lord Lyon King of Arms in 1732, having been used unofficially for several centuries previously.
 The central symbol is a heraldic castle, representing Edinburgh Castle.

-Symbolism
+The armiger, or owner, is the City of Edinburgh Council.

+Description

+The blazon, or heraldic description of the arms, is given in the register of the Lord Lyon King of Arms as: Argent, a castle triple-towered and embattled sable, masoned of the first and topped with three fans gules, windows and portcullis shut of the last, situate on a rock proper.
+The crest is an anchor wreathed about with a cable all proper, and the supporters are, dexter, a maid richly attir'd with her hair hanging down over her shoulders and, sinister, a doe proper.
+The motto is Nisi Dominus Frustra.

 The castle represents Edinburgh Castle, Edinburgh's principal landmark.
 The crest, an anchor, represents the Lord Provost's position as Admiral of the Firth of Forth.
 The dexter supporter, a "woman richly attired with her hair hanging over her shoulders" represents the fact that Edinburgh Castle was historically known as the "Castle of the Maidens" probably due to it being used to protect princesses and noblewomen in times of war.
 The sinister supporter, a doe, recalls the city's patron saint St Giles who spent much of his life in solitude in the forests of Provence with only a doe for company.

-The motto Nisi Dominus Frustra means "Except the Lord in Vain", a shortened version of a verse from Psalm 127: "Except the Lord build the house, they labour in vain that build it: except the Lord keep the city, the watchman waketh but in vain."
+The motto means "Except the Lord in vain", a shortened version of a verse from Psalm 127: "Except the Lord build the house, they labour in vain that build it: except the Lord keep the city, the watchman waketh but in vain."